XiliangSong/Chinese_SF/README.md

 # RPI BLENDER Chinese Slot Filling System
 ---------------------------

 This is RPI BLENDER Chinese slot filling system.
-A brief definition of slot filling: Slot filling aims at collecting from a large-scale multi-source corpus the values (“slot fillers”) for certain attributes (“slot types”) of a query entity, which is a person or some type of organization.[1]
+Definition of slot filling: Slot filling aims at collecting from a large-scale multi-source corpus the values (“slot fillers”) for certain attributes (“slot types”) of a query entity, which is a person or some type of organization.[1]

+## Demo
+* Following KBP slot filling query format, the inputs are queries as well as their type and offset in a particular document.